Israel launches new strikes in south Lebanon on ceasefire anniversary

 It said it had carried out around 1,200 "targeted activities", and "eliminated more than 370 terrorists" from Hezbollah, Hamas and other Palestinian groups during the ceasefire.

-According to the ceasefire agreement, Hezbollah was to pull its forces north of the Litani River, some 30 kilometres (20 miles) north of the border with Israel, and have its military infrastructure there dismantled.
+According to the ceasefire agreement, Hezbollah was to pull its forces north of the Litani River, some 30km north of the border with Israel, and have its military infrastructure there dismantled.

 Under a government-approved plan, the Lebanese army is to dismantle Hezbollah military infrastructure south of the river by the end of the year, before tackling the rest of the country.